-USGS Coastal and Marine Geology Program > Pacific Coastal & Marine Science Center > Research Projects > Coastal Aquifer Project: Submarine Groundwater Discharge > Methods & Tools > Autonomous, Electromagnetic Seepage Meter to Study Coastal Groundwater/Surface-water Exchange
+USGS Coastal and Marine Geology Program > Pacific Coastal and Marine Science Center > Research Projects > Coastal Aquifer Project: Submarine Groundwater Discharge > Methods & Tools > Autonomous, Electromagnetic Seepage Meter to Study Coastal Groundwater/Surface-water Exchange

 "An autonomous, electromagnetic seepage meter to study coastal groundwater/surface-water exchange" is a four-page full-color pamphlet detailing the use of a "state-of-the-art electromagnetic flow meter that enables rapid, autonomous, bi-directional measurements of fluid exchange rates across the sediment/water interface."